Becky139/Breast-Cancer-Prediction/README.md

 ![Breast Cancer](/assests/images/breast-cancer.webp)

-## Gitpod Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In Gitpod, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

 ## Dataset Content

 * The dataset is on kaggel it is publicly available so it does not require a license to use, the data set contain 569 rows and 32 columns.
 Each row represents and person and the columns have differant signs or textures of tumours.

 ![Data Sample](/assests/images/data-sample.PNG)

 ## Business Requirements